Custom package

 If True, old will be the deleted ExportedChatInvite.

-deleted_message
+property deleted_message

 Whether a message in this channel was deleted or not.